-Devlap’s lung-preserved specimens include more than 40 California deaths awaiting trial decision for Coves Disease Control and Prevention of the COVID-19.
+Delap’s lung-preserved specimens include more than 40 California deaths awaiting a trial decision for Coves Disease Control and Prevention of the COVID-19.
 There are nine cases in Orange County, as does Los Angeles County.
 Kern County has identified two respiratory deaths that may suggest COVID-19, both young women, both of whom died on December 21.

-In any case a positive finding could dramatically rewrite the narrative of COVID-19 in the United States.
+In any case, a positive finding could dramatically rewrite the narrative of COVID-19 in the United States.

 Researchers tracking genetic mutations of the virus jump from an unknown animal host to humans, occurring in November.
 China’s first documented illnesses began in early December.

 Most California coroners and medical examiners fixed it in March before routinely introducing test decadents, which fall under their jurisdiction for COVID-19, using the now-familiar nose swab tests Which should be done within days of death.
-Still, the test is limited to a fraction of cases – people who had symptoms of respiratory failure, traveled to China or died without a witness.
+Still, the test is limited to a fraction of cases – people who had symptoms of respiratory failure, traveled to China, or died without a witness.

 Detection of missing cases of COVID-19 requires examination of preserved tissue, testing available only through CDC.
 It took months for CDC pathologists to realize that the virus had already killed people in the United States in early February.
 At the time, US health officials believed they could control the Coronovirus by monitoring international travelers and isolating more than a dozen infected individuals in California and four other states.
 Live Updates